Zinal Backcountry Skiing

 Clicking on the ‘Book Now’ button opposite, will open a new tab/window in your browser and direct you to our online tour booking system.
 Here you can check the course dates and availability

 Zinal, in Switzerland’s Valais Alps has truly world class off piste skiing.
 The Val d’Anniviers is one of the Alps’ hidden off piste destinations.
 Extensive, varied terrain, big vertical drop, north and east facing slopes and a good snow record combine with the essential and hard-to-find ingredient – no crowds.
-Throughout the season, even days after the last snowfall, you can find untracked snow.
+Throughout the season, even days after the last snowfall, we find untracked snow.

 - Guides expenses